Curiosity8/SokoPy/README.md

 and so on.
 Make sure you end with ;.

-To solve the levels, there are two options - to use A* (Not really should I say) or DFS.
+To solve the levels, there are two options - to use A* (which have a bad heuristic function) or DFS.
 To use A*, type in the terminal pypy test.py [levelmap] [levelOutput]